Ashutosh27102002/MIPSx32-Microprocessor---RISC/README.md

 # MIPSx32-Microprocessor---RISC
-A 5 Stage Pipelined Processor
+A 5 Stage Pipelined Processor.
 The project incorporates the following attributes

 ▫️ MIPS32